Laupheim: History

 In 1848, with the arrival of civil servants from the original Duchy of Württemberg (Altwürttemberg), a Protestant parish was founded.

 In 1850, a train station opened two kilometers west of Laupheim, on the railway line Ulm-Friedrichshafen from Ulm to Friedrichshafen, this station therefore being named as Laupheim-West.

 In 1869, Laupheim was granted a city charter by King Karl I. of Württemberg.
 In the same year, the first institute of further education, a Lateinschule, was established in Laupheim.
 In 1871, Laupheim, being part of the Kingdom of Württemberg, was incorporated into the German Empire.

 During the steep economic growth of the Gründerzeit, the period between 1871 and 1914, Laupheim had the highest density of public houses in the whole Kingdom of Württemberg.

 In 1904, the city was connected to the railway line Ulm-Friedrichshafen by a branch line, linking the railway artery with the city itself.
 At the same time a train station was built in the city.
 This extension of the railway line went on for a further 16 km, terminating at the village of Schwendi.

 Before World War I, Laupheim had one of the largest Jewish communities in Württemberg.
-However, the appointment of Adolf Hitler as Chancellor of Germany in 1933 and the systematic deprivation and subsequent suppression of Jews in Germany, also had their effects on Laupheim, culminating in the destruction by fire of the synagogue during the so-called Kristallnacht 1938.
+However, the appointment of Adolf Hitler as Chancellor of Germany in 1933 and the systematic deprivation and subsequent suppression of Jews in Germany, also had their effects on Laupheim, culminating in the destruction by fire of the synagogue during Kristallnacht 1938.

 Due to the programme of aryanization, many businesses in Laupheim originally owned by Jews, were expropriated and transferred into German ownership.
 126 of 312 Jewish inhabitants of Laupheim managed to flee abroad, most of them after the so-called Kristallnacht.
 In 1939, the remaining Jews in Laupheim were resettled within the city, only to be deported to concentration and extermination camps in 1941 and 1942.
 After the last of four transports, the Jewish community in Laupheim ceased to exist on 19 August 1942.

 Sixty-two Jewish citizens of Laupheim were murdered in the Shoah, only two survived.

 After World War II, in the 1960s, Laupheim began to renew and modernize its appearance.
 New schools were built: a grammar school, a realschule and a new town hall.
 From the 1980s onwards, these projects were followed by a new district hospital, a public in-doors swimming pool, a renovated stadium, named after Gretel Bergmann who was born in Laupheim, and an omnibus interchange.

 Additionally, several industrial estates on the outskirts of the city were established in order to attract trade and industry.
 As a consequence, companies from outside Laupheim established offices and production facilities there, as well as companies that formerly had been operating from the city centre.